Dockerizing Watt Applications

 This guide will walk you through dockerizing a JavaScript Platformatic Watt Application.

-Dockerfile for JavaScript Watt Application
+Dockerfile for JavaScript/TypeScript Watt Application

 Below is an example of a multi-build Dockerfile for a Platformatic JavaScript Watt application with a frontend, composer and DB service: